grpc/proposal/A58-client-side-weighted-round-robin-lb-policy.md

 `weighted_round_robin` introduces a scheduler that manages weighted subchannel selection.
 A new scheduler will be created periodically or when the set of weights change to take new weight information into account.
 The scheduler must be cheap to create and allow concurrent pick calls to proceed with no or minimal contention.
 The scheduler returns the index in the input weight array and the caller has to map the index to a subchannel.

 The scheduler implements the [earliest deadline first][EDF] (EDF) scheduling.
-In its implementation, each subchannel is treated as a job whose deadline is inversely proportional to its weight.
-To avoid synchronization, each subchannel is given a random credit in the range [0, deadline] when first inserted.
-The subchannel with the next earliest deadline is selected each time and then inserted back with its deadline.
+In its implementation, each subchannel is treated as a job whose period is inversely proportional to its weight.
+To avoid synchronization, each subchannel's deadline is set to a random value in the range [0, period] when first inserted.
+The subchannel with the next earliest deadline is selected each time and then inserted back with their period added to their previous deadline.

 The scheduler resides in the picker.
 When compared to `round_robin`, the scheduler conceptually replaces the monotonically increasing index counter of the picker.
 The picker in `weighted_round_robin` otherwise works the same externally as in `round_robin`.